Expand All | Collapse All

 3.1 To promote and enhance the study and understanding of ethnobiology and ethnoecology throughout the world.

-3.2 To bring together all peoples, including Indigenous peoples, traditional societies and local communities, institutions, peoples’ organizations, research institutions, researchers, funding organisations, non-governmental organizations and governmental bodies interested in the development, promotion and enhancement of ethnobiological and ethnoecological studies.
+3.2 To bring together all peoples, including Indigenous peoples, traditional societies and local communities, institutions, peoples’ organizations, research institutions, researchers, funding organisations, non-governmental organizations and governmental bodies interested in the development, promotion and enhancement of biocultural diversity and ethnobiological and ethnoecological studies and understandings.

 3.3 To establish, maintain, and widely promote a Code of Ethics to direct all dealings with Indigenous peoples, traditional societies, and local communities, and their lands, territories or other traditional resources, and all traditional, cultural, intellectual properties and knowledge directly or indirectly associated therewith.